Steveineiter/udemy-html-css/README.md

 Its also amazing that i can use VIM in this project :D see my shell-setup readme for commands.
 We are using prettier linter.

+## Important notes/thoughts

+- I think i should always optimize for chrome (since opera and edge are chromium based).
+Aka if it works on chrome it should work everywhere as well sort of.
+I think chromium and safari are 90% of user base => **optimize for chromium and safari**.

 ## VSC extensions:

 - prettier